stefanneuhaus/dependencycheck-enterprise-docker/README.md

 updates are incremental ones and finish in a couple of seconds.

-### Project to be analyzed
+### Analysis clients

+All analysis clients are supported: Gradle, Maven, Ant, Jenkins, CLI.
 Apply the following changes to your build file:
 - add buildscript dependency for `mysql:mysql-connector-java:5.1.44`
 - disable database updates triggered by your project: `autoUpdate = false`
 - add database connection parameters: `data { ... }`